“Educating the mind without educating the heart is no education at all.”

 At Christmas time, the children listened to The Christmas Story and used puppets to retell the story.
 They talked about how it felt to receive a gift and what grateful means.
 They sang Christmas songs and performed for a recording for their families.

-There are a number of ways that you can support with your childs learning at home in RE, please click here to look at the suggestions that Mrs Smith has made for you.
+There are a number of ways that you can support with your childs learning at home in RE, please click here to look at the suggestions that we have made for you.

 www.bbc.co.uk/bitesize/subjects/zxnygk7 Have a look at the BBC website.
 There are clips, games and activities for all main religions that we learn about in school.